Leucadendron macowanii E.Phillips

 Derivation of name and historical aspects

-Leucadendron macowanii occurs in fire-prone vegetation, where natural fires occur every ten to thirty years.
+Leucadendron macowanii occurs in fynbos, which is a fire-prone vegetation, where natural fires occur every ten to thirty years.
 This 'Mediterranean' type of vegetation grows in soils with very low amounts of nutrients.
 These nutrients are used up by the plants during their lifetime and need to be returned to the soil to provide the food for a new generation of plants.
-Leucadendron macowanii is adapted to survive the fires by producing seeds throughout its lifetime, some of the seeds being distributed and stored in the soil, others being stored in the old cones, which will only be stimulated to open and release the seeds when the plant dies or is killed by fire.
+Leucadendron macowanii is adapted to survive the fires by producing seeds throughout its lifetime, some of the seeds being distributed and stored in the soil, others being stored in the old cones on the plant, which will only be stimulated to open and release the seeds when the plant dies or is killed by fire.
 These natural fires occur mainly in late summer or autumn and are followed by the first winter rains, which provide the moisture the young seedlings need to grow to a size at which they can survive the long, hot summer.

 Growing Leucadendron macowanii